ShadowWhisperer/Remove-MS-Edge/README.md

  If Edge is installed - WebView2 installs to 'C:\Program Files (x86)\Microsoft\Edge'
  If Edge is not installed - WebView2 installs to 'C:\Program Files (x86)\Microsoft\EdgeWebView'

+- Some reports of Windows Defender blocking this.
+Disable Defender first.

 Remove-Edge.exe  Remove-EdgeOnly.exe flags